jhochwald/PowerShell-collection/README.md

 I sign all scripts, modules, executables, and installers.
 In addition, all scripts and modules will be available plain (without signature).

+#### Any ideas?

+I still search for a free code signing certificate for my open-source projects.
+So, does anyone know a source?

+Even if there is no "free" version for my open-source projects, I would also pay for a valid certificate (again).
+However, most of the sources I found are not cheap!
+Does anyone know a cheap source for a signing certificate?

 ### Installers

 In the past, I published a few things with a (signed) MSI installer package.
 These MSI installers were very basic; I know!